Folole Muliaga

 Folole Muliaga (c.
-1963 – 29 May 2007) was a Samoan schoolteacher living in Mangere, Auckland, New Zealand.
+1963 – 29 May 2007) was a Samoan schoolteacher living in Māngere, Auckland, New Zealand.
 She was terminally ill with obesity-related heart and lung disease and using a home oxygen machine.
 She died less than three hours after the electricity supply from state-owned Mercury Energy was disconnected to her house due to an outstanding balance.
 The circumstances of her death brought the case to national attention in New Zealand and internationally.

 Family background

 Muliaga; her husband, Lopaavea Muliaga, and four children, Ietitaia (aged 20 at the time of her death), Desmond (18), Eden (7), had moved to New Zealand in 2000, looking for a better life.
 A further child was born in New Zealand, and was aged five at the time of her death.
 She had a University diploma in early childhood education, and was a pre-school teacher.